bumi/ongair/README.md

   message.deliver! # or message.deliver_to('4912345678')

 ```
+## Project Status:

+**experimental.**
+It is simple and seems to work fine.
+But it is currently still lacking essential features and specs.

 ## ToDo:

+* specs: please not this gem is currently experimental
 * support for more ongair message endpoints
 * support for handling contacts
 * support for groups